Physician leader uses MBA skills to transform the patient-provider experience

 What Career Management Group services helped you achieve your goals?

 Luke Kreinberg helped us explore what was important to us and what opportunities were available based on our interests and backgrounds.
-He connected me with career counselor Joni Minault, who helped me identify my perfect job.
+The Career Management Group (CMG) connected me with career counselor Joni Minault, who helped me identify my perfect job.
 When interviewing for the position I’m in now, I had reservations about it.
 Joni helped me realize that this was the job I had wanted to do.
 That helped me feel more confident about my decision.

 Kate Mansalis family